drharris/cs6290-notes/welcome.md

 ### Howdy Friends

-Here are my notes from when I took HPCA in OMSCS during Fall 2019.
+Here are my notes from when I am taking HPCA in OMSCS during Fall 2019.

 Each document in "Lecture Notes" corresponds to a lesson in [Udacity](https://classroom.udacity.com/courses/ud007).
 Within each document, the headings correspond to the videos within that lesson.
 Usually, I omit the lesson intro videos.